-CEENTA is offering a new lens for cataract surgery patients that provides near, intermediate, and far vision.
+CEENTA is offering a new premium lens for cataract surgery patients that provides near, intermediate, and far vision.

 The Symfony Intraocular Lens – recently approved by the FDA – takes advantage of a new design using different curvatures of the implant to provide seamless distance-to-intermediate vision, called Extended Depth of Focus.